History of African Philosophy

 - Hebga, Meinrad.
 “Logic in Africa”.
 Philosophy Today, Vol.11 No.4/4 (1958).

-- An extrapolation on the structure of African logical tradition.
+- A discourse on the structure of African logical tradition.

 - Hegel’s discussion of his philosophy of world history.